ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Client-RS Secure Communication ## {#sec-client-rs-secure-communication}

-When previously joining the OSCORE group, both the client and the RS have already established the related Group OSCORE Security Context to communicate as group members.
+When previously joining the OSCORE group, both the client and the RS have already established the related Group OSCORE Security Context to securely communicate as group members.
 Therefore, they can simply start to securely communicate using Group OSCORE, without deriving any additional keying material or security association.

 If either of the client or the RS deletes an access token (e.g., when the access token has expired or has been revoked), it MUST NOT delete the related Group OSCORE Security Context.
 The client MAY request a new access token from the AS, to be uploaded to the RS for re-enabling access to protected resources for the client.

 ### Client Side

-After having received the 2.01 (Created) response from the RS, following the POST request to the authz-info endpoint, the client starts the communication with the RS, by sending a request protected with Group OSCORE using the Group OSCORE Security Context {{I-D.ietf-core-oscore-groupcomm}}.
+After having received the 2.01 (Created) response from the RS, following the POST request to the authz-info endpoint, the client can start communicating with the RS, by sending a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When communicating with the RS to access the resources as specified by the authorization information, the client MUST use the Group OSCORE Security Context of the pertinent OSCORE group, whose GID was specified in the 'context_id' parameter of the access token request.
+When communicating with the RS to access the resources as specified by the authorization information, the client MUST use the Group OSCORE Security Context of the pertinent OSCORE group, whose Gid was specified in the 'context_id' parameter of the access token request.

 ### Resource Server Side

 After successful validation of the access token as defined in {{sec-rs-c-created}} and after having sent the 2.01 (Created) response, the RS can start to communicate with the client using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When processing an incoming request protected with Group OSCORE, the RS MUST consider as valid client's authentication credential only the one associated with the stored access token.
+When processing an incoming request protected with Group OSCORE, the RS MUST consider as client's valid authentication credential only the one associated with the stored access token.
 As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

 For every incoming request, if Group OSCORE verification succeeds, the verification of access rights is performed as described in {{sec-c-rs-access-rights}}.